a13xp0p0v/kernel-hardening-checker/README.md

 ## Motivation

-There are plenty of Linux kernel hardening config options.
+There are plenty of security hardening options in the Linux kernel.
 A lot of them are not enabled by the major distros.
 We have to enable these options ourselves to make our systems more secure.

 But nobody likes checking configs manually.
 So let the computers do their job!

-__kconfig-hardened-check.py__ helps me to check the Linux kernel Kconfig option list against my hardening preferences, which are based on the
+__kconfig-hardened-check.py__ helps me to check the Linux kernel Kconfig option list against my security hardening preferences, which are based on the

   - [KSPP recommended settings][1],
   - [CLIP OS kernel configuration][2],